swiftlang/swift-evolution/proposals/nnnn-fold.md

 The monoid approach ensures that any non-empty sequence can be reduced correctly.
 The initial value will not affect the operation.
 Essentially, this best practices approach to `reduce(_:,_:)` says: "use a first argument that has no effect on the final result."
 In doing so, it's worth considering eliminating this identity.

-When following the monoid patter, any empty sequence returns its identity.
+When following the monoid pattern, any empty sequence returns its identity.
 The product of no numbers is `1`, the combination of no matrices is the identity matrix, and the greatest common divisor of no 0-based natural numbers is 0, and so forth.
 Removing that identity means approaching empty sequences in a different manner.

 The design of `reduce(:_)` returns `nil` in the absense of sequence members rather than an identity.
 It does this for two reasons: